SkoolNotes/Taproot/MISC/KBxSOPHFINALeval.md

 What were your goals for this semester?
 What are your goals for next semester?
 What topics or skills do you want to study next semester?
 What are your long-term goals in Japanese?
 How can I help you reach those goals?

 My goal this semester was to try and become more 'fluent,' in the sense that the barrier between meaning and sentence in Japanese is reduced.
 I definitely feel like I achieved this, but I also feel like I increased the complexity of the sentences, and thus meaning, I am able to communicate.
-For next semester, I want to get better at speaking
+For next semester, I want to get better at speaking consistently.

-Do you have any other questions, comments, or requests for me?